FlyingFathead/OCR-CopyPastePad/README.md

 5. The extracted text will automatically appear in the text pane on the right.

 # Todo
-- Better implementation of the clipboard copy-paste-functionality, user-drawable rectangle regions of interest on image
+- [ ] Better implementation of the clipboard copy-paste-functionality
+- [ ] User-drawable rectangle regions of interest on image

 # About
 - Code on GitHub: https://github.com/FlyingFathead/OCR-CopyPastePad/